Bio-Techne Corporation (TECH)'s Financial Results Comparing With Adaptive Biotechnologies Corporation (NASDAQ:ADPT) | New Business Observer

 Institutional & Insider Ownership

-Institutional investors owned 95.5% of Bio-Techne Corporation shares and 46.2% of Adaptive Biotechnologies Corporation shares.
-Bio-Techne Corporation’s share owned by insiders are 0.3%.
-Insiders Comparatively, owned 4.7% of Adaptive Biotechnologies Corporation shares.
+Roughly 95.5% of Bio-Techne Corporation shares are owned by institutional investors while 46.2% of Adaptive Biotechnologies Corporation are owned by institutional investors.
+About 0.3% of Bio-Techne Corporation’s share are owned by insiders.
+On the other hand, insiders owned about 4.7% of Adaptive Biotechnologies Corporation’s shares.

 Performance